vgaidarji/ci-matters/README.md

 ##### Free plans

 Choosing a free plan for a project is more suitable for a freelance project.
-Usually, services provide limits on such plans for understandable reasons.
+Usually, some services provide limits on such plans for understandable reasons.

 ##### Paid plans